Inflammatory Bowel Disease in Dogs

 What is inflammatory bowel disease?

-Inflammatory Bowel Disease (IBD) is a chronic disease of the intestinal tract.
-Occasionally, the stomach may be involved.
-Most dogs with IBD have a history of recurrent or chronic vomiting or diarrhea.
+Inflammatory bowel disease (IBD) is a syndrome rather than a disease.
+The syndrome is caused by a specific reaction to chronic irritation of the intestinal tract.
+Most dogs with IBD have a history of recurrent or chronic vomiting or diarrhea and may have a poor appetite.
 During periods of vomiting or diarrhea, the dog may lose weight, but is normal otherwise.

 What causes this disease?